eclipse-edc/Samples/transfer/transfer-04-event-consumer/README.md

 # Implement a simple event consumer

-In this sample, we build upon the [Consumer Pull](../transfer-03-consumer-pull/README.md) chapter to add functionality to react to transfer completion on the consumer connector side.
+In this sample, we build upon the [Provider push](../transfer-02-provider-push/README.md) chapter to add functionality to react to transfer completion on the consumer connector side.

 Also, in order to keep things organized, the code in this example has been separated into several Java modules: